jackyef/bundlewatch-gh-action/README.md

     You would probably want to change the `build-script` to whatever script you want to run to produce your output bundle.

     _Note: `build-script` is actually optional, just in case your workflow does not need build step and you are measuring the size of already committed files_

+    _Note 2: It is recommended to use a specific version of this action instead of `@master`.
+For example: `- uses: jackyef/bundlewatch-gh-action@0.1.0`.
+This is because some commits that aren't ready to be released yet might make it into `master` branch._

 5. For adding statuses on pull requests, you can add another workflow for pull requests `synchronize` and `opened` events as following:
     ```yml